- What is keyword research?

 On the other hand, look at the graph for the term “Christmas cookies”:

-This graph shows me when this keyword is trending, which would help me when planning my seasonal content.
+This graph shows me when this keyword is trending, which is helpful for planning out seasonal content.

 10. Pinterest predicts